Joseph Edward Duncan: "The Fifth Nail" and "Fifth Nail Revelations"

-Prior to his arrest for murder, Duncan maintained a personal website, titled "The Fifth Nail".
+Before his arrest for murder, Duncan maintained a personal website titled "The Fifth Nail".
 According to lore, in addition to the four nails used to pierce the body of Jesus Christ in his crucifixion, there was a fifth nail that was taken away and hidden by the Romans.
 Duncan adopted the name for his own website and blog.
 On the website, which depicted Duncan's day-to-day life as a convicted sex offender, he denied being a pedophile and claimed to have been sexually abused as a child.

 After being imprisoned, Duncan maintained a Blogspot website titled "Joseph E. Duncan III returns to the web from Federal death row to expose the meaning of the Fifth Nail".
-All the content on the site was posted by someone called Silenced, who presumably received letters from Duncan to post on the site on his behalf.
+All the content on the site was posted by someone using the pseudonym Silenced, who presumably received letters from Duncan to post on the site on his behalf.

 John Adams, Duncan's public defender in Kootenai County, and prosecutor Bill Douglas declined to comment on the possibility that Duncan was blogging from prison.
 Inmates do not have access to the internet, and while outgoing letters are scanned for requests for contraband or for help in planning an escape, they are not read word for word.

 Aftermath

-The jurors who imposed the death penalty on Duncan were offered counseling in order for them to cope with the horrific evidence they had to see during the trial.
+The jurors who imposed the death penalty on Duncan were offered counseling for them to cope with the horrific evidence they had to see during the trial.
 Among the evidence viewed in court was a 33-minute video depicting a nude Duncan torturing, physically and verbally assaulting, and sexually abusing a nude, restrained boy identified as Dylan Groene.
 The video showed this abuse conducted in various interior areas of what appeared to be a dilapidated, single-level wooden shed or small cabin.
 Other evidence included human remains, a wire noose (from the cabin interior), and other videos of Duncan's continued torture of Dylan.
 During one of the videos, a child could be heard screaming in pain while a naked Duncan shouted, "The devil is here, boy, the devil himself … The devil likes to watch children suffer and cry!".

 Petition for Slade and Dylan's law

-In 2016, Shasta Groene (then 19 years old) started a petition called Slade and Dylan's law in honor of her two brothers whom Duncan had murdered.
+In 2016, Shasta Groene (then 19 years old) started a petition called Slade and Dylan's Law in honor of her two brothers whom Duncan had murdered.
 In the petition description, she stated that convicted sex offenders should not be let out of jail.
 This would effectively mean that the three-strike rule for violent sex offenders be reduced to one strike.
 By the time the petition closed, it had 51,820 supporters.